 The university offers about 150 degrees taught in English, attracting more than 3,000 international students from more than 100 countries.

-UvA is one of Europe’s largest research universities, judged by scientific publications and research funding.
+UvA is one of Europe’s largest research universities, based on scientific publications and research funding.

 The central library contains more than 4 million books and thousands of manuscripts, letters, maps and rare works.
-Five museums are run by the university.
+The university also has five museums.

-Founded in 1575, Leiden University is the oldest university in the Netherlands and maintains ties with members of the Dutch royal family, who often attend as students.
+Founded in 1575, Leiden University is the oldest university in the Netherlands, and it maintains ties with members of the Dutch royal family, who often attend as students.

-Many politicians and leaders were educated at the university in addition to many prominent intellectual and cultural figures.
+Many of the country’s politicians were educated at the university, in addition to a number of prominent intellectual and cultural figures.

 Philosophers such as Spinoza and Descartes were at Leiden during the Dutch Golden Age.
 Since then, 16 recipients of a Nobel prize have been affiliated with the university, including Albert Einstein and Enrico Fermi.